ShubhLP/Digital-Dynamos/README.md

 Mehak and Shubham contributed to the data analysis of the project while Burlyn contributed to the poster presentation of the project.

+The commits made by Mehak were directed to Prof's name, after fixing the issue, last few commits were directed to her name

 The jupyter notebook file for the project is called "Final_Project.ipynb".

 ```python